-- Even though our network of providers may change during the year, Medicare requires that we furnish you with uninterrupted access to qualified doctors and specialists. - We will notify you that your provider is leaving our plan so that you have time to select a new provider. - o If your primary care or behavioral health provider leaves our plan, we will notify you if you have seen that provider within the past three years. - o If any of your other providers leave our plan, we will notify you if you are assigned to the provider, currently receive care from them, or have seen them within the past three months.
+- Even though our network of providers may change during the year, Medicare requires that we furnish you with uninterrupted access to qualified doctors and specialists. - We will notify you that your provider is leaving our plan so that you have time to select a new provider. - If your primary care or behavioral health provider leaves our plan, we will notify you if you have seen that provider within the past three years.

-- We will assist you in selecting a new qualified in-network provider to continue that you may access for continued care. - If you are undergoing medical treatment or therapies with your current provider you have the right to request, and we will work with you to ensure, that the medically necessary treatment or therapies you are receiving continues. - We will provide you with information about the different enrollment periods available to you and options you may have for changing plans. - If you find out that your doctor or specialist is leaving your plan, please contact us so we can assist you in finding a new provider to manage your care. - If you believe we have not furnished you with a qualified provider to replace your previous provider or that your care is not being appropriately managed, you have the right to file a quality of care complaint to the QIO, a quality of care grievance to the plan, or both.
+- If any of your other providers leave our plan, we will notify you if you are assigned to the provider, currently receive care from them, or have seen them within the past three months. - We will assist you in selecting a new qualified in-network provider that you may access for continued care. - If you are currently undergoing medical treatment or therapies with your current provider, you have the right to request, and we will work with you to ensure, that the medically necessary treatment or therapies you are receiving continues. - We will provide you with information about the different enrollment periods available to you and options you may have for changing plans. - We will arrange for any medically necessary covered benefit outside of our provider network, but at in-network cost sharing, when an in-network provider or benefit is unavailable or inadequate to meet your medical needs. - If you find out your doctor or specialist is leaving your plan, please contact us so we can assist you in finding a new provider to manage your care. - If you believe we have not furnished you with a qualified provider to replace your previous provider or that your care is not being appropriately managed, you have the right to file a quality of care complaint to the QIO, a quality of care grievance to the plan, or both.
 Please see Chapter 9.

-Section 2.3 How to get care from out-of-network providers
+Section 2.4 How to get care from out-of-network providers

 As a member of our plan, you can choose to receive care from out-of-network providers.
 However, please note providers that do not contract with us are under no obligation to treat you, except in emergency situations.
-Our plan will cover services from either in-network or out-of-network providers, as long as the services are covered benefits and are medically necessary.
-Your plan offers the Priority Health Travel Pass, so you can see Medicare participating provider outside the lower peninsula of Michigan but within the U.S. and its territories, and your cost will be the same as if you were using an in-network provider.
+Our plan will cover services from either in-network or out-ofnetwork providers, as long as the services are covered benefits and are medically necessary.
+Your plan offers The Priority Health Travel Pass, so you can see Medicare participating providers outside the lower peninsula of Michigan (within the U.S. and its territories), and your cost will be the same as if you were using an in-network provider.
 See Chapter 4, Section 2.3 (Getting care using our plan's Priority Health Travel Pass) for details.

-Here are other important things to know:
+Here are some important things to know: